codeimpossible/codeimpossible.github.com/_posts/2013-07-26-fragengine-content-cache-manager.md

 tags: "programming, fragengine, fragcastle, game-development"
 ---

+It's official: we're making our own game engine for MonoGame.
+After PAX it was really clear to John and I that HTML5 was not the right tech stack for Rock Kickass.
+There's very limited controller support, only the latest and greatest browsers support HTML5 games, and its hard to get anywhere near native performance with HTML5 on mobile devices.

+We looked at some other solutions, which I may blog about later, but ultimately decided on using MonoGame as our run time for our games going forward.
+Looking at the code we had already written for Final Frontier and what we would need to port Rock Kickass, it became clear that we would need a shared engine to keep things sane.
+After putting up our

+### Caching Assets
 Loading textures XNA/MonoGame games can really be a pain in the ass.
 If you don't cache your assets you'll end up hitting the disk each time you load a texture, and allocating memory for each texture you instantiate.

 FragEngine keeps all of this in check by enforcing the use of a content cache, cleverly named `ContentCacheManager`.
 When a FragEngine game starts, the ContentCacheManager will scan the /Content directory recursively, and load files as XNA/MonoGame Content Pipeline assets based on their parent directory: